antonfisher/antonfisher.github.io/_posts/2016-03-25-12-37-00-build-distribution-tool-for-sencha-cmd.md

 Or you have to build several copies of one application for different environments.
 In my case we have several applications in one _SenchaCMD workspace_.
 First of all I disabled unimportant build features, such like theme's sampling.
-I wrote small _bash_ script which helps distribute builds to different VMs:
+I wrote small _bash_ script that helps distribute builds to different VMs:

 <center>
 ![Principle pic](/images/posts/6-sencha-cdm-distrubured-build/dscmd-principle.png)